atlosdotorg/atlos/docs/content/docs/Overview/roadmap.md

 Here's what we're working on next:

 {{% steps %}}

-### Filter and search notifications
-We're adding search and filtering to notifications to help investigators find incidents faster.

-### Email notifications
-Investigators want to know when someone is awaiting their response in an investigation.
-We're adding email notifications so you can opt-in to alerts when you've been tagged in a comment.

-### Attribute decorators
-Investigators often want to indicate their confidence in a geolocation or identification.
-We're adding attribute "decorators" that will enable researchers to attach confidence values or other annotations to each attribute.

 ### New customization options for attributes and metadata
 Atlos currently lets investigators customize and add new attributes.
 We're expanding data model configurability in two ways:
 - Investigators will be able to group and sort attributes, making it easier to organize information in investigations with a complex data model.